UC Santa Cruz alumna and thought leader Roshawnna Novellus to deliver Baskin Engineering 2022 commencement address

 In her career, Novellus has successfully uplifted diverse communities and advocated for equal business opportunities for women and people of color.
 She is the founder and CEO of EnrichHER, a financial technology platform that connects revenue-generating companies founded by women and people of color to funding sources.

-Since founding EnrichHER, Novellus has deployed $14 million in capital to thousands of businesses founded by entrepreneurs from historically excluded groups.
+Since founding EnrichHER, Novellus has deployed $14 million in capital to more than 200 businesses founded by entrepreneurs from historically excluded groups.
 In addition to helping secure funding, Novellus provides mentorship, especially to women founders who have historically faced bias, to help grow and sustain their businesses.

 Novellus double majored in computer engineering and business management economics while studying at UC Santa Cruz.
 In addition to her two bachelor’s degrees, she holds an M.S. in information technology from Rensselaer Polytechnic Institute and a Ph.D. in systems engineering with a minor in finance from The George Washington University.